Do you want to have good parenting skills?

 If you want your children to lead joyful, fulfilling lives, teach them to serve others and contribute.
 Involve them in activities where they get to help others and make a positive impact.

-When your children think more in terms of contribution and less in terms of achievement, they’ll be on the path of building a meaningful life.
+When your children think more in terms of contribution and less in terms of achievement, they’ll be on the path of building a happy and successful life.

 Parenting skill #3: Don’t shout at your children.